eth-educators/eth-docker/README.md

 are going to update a component.
 When you are ready to do so, the below instructions show you how to.

+Please see the [changelog](CHANGELOG.md) to see what changed between versions.

 ### The project itself

 Inside the project directory, run:<br />